Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

 Equations \eqref{energyshift3} and \eqref{energyshift1} contain our main results.
-Eq. \eqref{energyshift3} shows a large-distance $r \gg c/\wa \simeq k_0^{-1}$ scaling of the resonance energy as $r^{-2}$ in the isotropic three-dimensional case, exhibiting an oscillation which gives a spatially periodic change of the resonance force from attractive to repulsive, analogously to the one-dimensional case.
-Because in the 3D free space the asymptotic behavior of the interaction energy given by Eq. \eqref{energyshift3Dfs} is as $r^{-1}$, our results in Eq. \eqref{energyshift3} clearly reveal that the presence of the bandgap environment can qualitatively change the scaling of the interaction with the distance.
-Analogously, Eq. \eqref{energyshift1} shows that in the one-dimensional case, for $r \gg c/\wa \simeq k_0^{-1}$, the resonant interaction scales with the interatomic distance as $r^{-1}$, presenting a space oscillation which yields a spatially periodic change of the resonance force from attractive to repulsive.
-Because in 1D free space the respective behavior is a pure oscillation (see Eqs. \eqref{energyshift1Dfs}), our results clearly indicate that also in the one-dimensional case the bandgap environment can qualitatively modify the dependence of the interaction energy on the distance.
-Although for the cases considered, that is atomic transition frequency inside the forbidden band, it decreases more rapidly with the distance compared to the free space case, it must be stressed that the spontaneous decay of the atoms is strongly suppressed by the presence of the environment (see also \cite{Lodahl-vanDriel04,Wang-Stobbe11}), preserving the quantum coherence of the correlated state from the decoherence effects due to spontaneous emission.
-For example, in \cite{Noda-Fujita07,Jorgensen-Galusha11} a suppression of the spontaneous decay rate in the optical region of more than a factor $10$ using a photonic crystal has been obtained.
-Also, inhibition of spontaneous emission of quantum dots in photonic nanostructures by two or more order of magnitudes has been obtained in recent experiments \cite{Wang-Stobbe11}.
-This should give in our case the possibility to extend significantly the lifetime of the correlated state of the two atoms.
+Eq. \eqref{energyshift3} exhibits a large-distance $r \gg c/\wa \simeq k_0^{-1}$ scaling of the resonance energy as $r^{-2}$ in the isotropic three-dimensional case, with an oscillation which gives a spatially periodic change of the resonance force from attractive to repulsive, analogously to the one-dimensional case.
+Since in 3D free space the asymptotic behavior of the interaction energy given by Eq. \eqref{energyshift3Dfs} decays as $r^{-1}$, our result in Eq. \eqref{energyshift3} clearly reveals that the presence of the bandgap environment can qualitatively change the scaling of the interaction with the distance.
+Analogously, Eq. \eqref{energyshift1} shows that in the one-dimensional case, for $r \gg c/\wa \simeq k_0^{-1}$, the resonant interaction scales with the interatomic distance as $r^{-1}$, again presenting a spatial oscillation which changes the resonance force from attractive to repulsive.
+Because in 1D free space the respective behavior is a pure oscillation (see Eq. \eqref{energyshift1Dfs}), our results indicate that also in the one-dimensional case the bandgap environment can qualitatively modify the dependence of the interaction energy on the distance.

+We have also checked numerically our power-law result by using the exact dispersion relation \eqref{disprel} for both one- and three-dimensional cases.
+In particular we performed a numerical evaluation of the integrals over $k$ resulting from Eq. \ref{energyshift}.
+Here we explicitly show the numerical result for the three-dimensional case, when identical dipoles are oriented perpendicularly to the interatomic distance (similar considerations apply in other configurations and for the one-dimensional case).
+In this case, Eq. \ref{energyshift} yields